 - Flag wider issues to your team to reduce the probability of making the same mistakes more than once.

-- Use tools to help you maintain consistency across your projects; Roslyn Analysers/FxCopAnalyzer, StyleCopAnalyzers are good examples of external tools to validate and perform static code analysis for you...(more useful tools in point 7 below).
+- Use tools to help you maintain consistency across your projects; Roslyn Analysers/FxCopAnalyzer, StyleCopAnalyzers are good examples of external tools to validate and perform static code analysis for you...(more useful tools in point seven below).

 - Share and highlight good work to show your colleagues you appreciate what they do.
 Good people make work good!

-6. Respect your team members' time
+6. Respect your team's time.

 - Be sensible and pragmatic.
 If you're only making tiny changes, or you’re 100% confident in what you've done, don't wait or even ask for a code review if it means holding up a deployment or testing phase of the project.

 - Establish some team rules.
-Let's say you have the “green light”, (an approval from two members for example), merge your changes.
+Let's say you have the “green light” (an approval from two members for example), merge your changes.
 Find something that works for you and your team with all of the above and below points in mind.

 - Chase people to perform reviews.
 It’s best not to assume that because there are no comments, you’re good to go. ;)

-7. Automate everything where possible
+7. Automate everything where possible.

 - If you don’t want to waste time on trivial stuff, spend some time and invest in static code analysis - there are some great tools (free and commercial) like SonarQube, SonarSource and NDepend, which can be integrated with your source control system, E.g. Github, CI/CD Pipeline or Azure DevOps.

 - Set out your initial standards for the review using tools.
-If you want to ensure that standards are clarified before the review is submitted, Roslyn Analysers, StyleCop and Resharper are great to highlight the potential issues you can reference to keep standards from the beginning!
+If you want to ensure that standards are clarified before the review is submitted, Roslyn Analysers, StyleCop and Resharper are great to highlight the potential issues you can reference to keep rules from the beginning!